Why is indoor air quality important in the workplace?

-Environmental monitoring in the workplace is an extremely easy way to improve your bottom line and your employees’ health and wellbeing.
+Indoor air quality monitoring in the workplace is an easy way to improve your bottom line, as well as the health and wellbeing of your employees.

-Optimising your Indoor Air Quality (IAQ) enhances employee wellbeing and productivity, which can have a significant impact on the success of your business.
-Staff tend to spend around 40 hours a week in the office, so it is crucial that your buildings provide a healthy and productive working environment.
+Optimising your indoor air quality (IAQ) enhances employee wellbeing and productivity, which significantly impacts the success of your business.
+Staff spend an average 40 hours working per week, and now that COVID-19 has embedded a more flexible remote working culture into many organisations, it's crucial that these communal buildings provide a healthy and productive working environment.

 There is an abundance of scientific evidence that proves fresh air is necessary for optimal performance in the workplace.
 Employees who work in overcrowded offices or attend long meetings in poorly ventilated rooms are likely to experience high concentrations of carbon dioxide (CO2).